Three Ingredients, Three Labs, One Squeeze: Reading the 2026 AI Compute Crisis

 "Demand for Claude has grown at an unprecedented rate, and our infrastructure has been stretched to meet it, particularly at peak hours."

-There's a number that gives the regression teeth.
+A number gives the regression teeth.
 Veracode's analysis found Claude Opus 4.7 introduced a vulnerability in 52% of coding tasks tested, against roughly 30% for OpenAI's models.
-Opus 4.7 wasn't just slower at peak hours.
-For a window of weeks, it was measurably worse at the one thing Anthropic's reputation rests on.
+For a window of weeks, Opus 4.7 wasn't just slower at peak hours — it was measurably worse at the one thing Anthropic's reputation rests on.

-And here's what the writers at MindStudio nailed in their April 23 piece: this isn't fixable on a quarter timeline.
-"Ordering GPUs, signing colocation deals, and provisioning infrastructure takes 18 to 24 months at minimum.
+And it isn't fixable on a quarter timeline.
+As MindStudio put it in their April 23 piece: "Ordering GPUs, signing colocation deals, and provisioning infrastructure takes 18 to 24 months at minimum.
 Money raised today turns into compute capacity in late 2026 or 2027."

-Look at Anthropic's compute portfolio in that light.
+Anthropic's compute portfolio reads in that light.
 Each row is a phone call:

 - Google + Broadcom (Apr 6, 2026): multiple gigawatts of next-generation TPU capacity, online from 2027 (Anthropic official).